Southbourne, West Sussex: Landmarks

 Chichester Harbour, a Site of Special Scientific Interest is partly within the parish.
 This is a wetland of international importance,a Special Protection Area for wild birds and a Special Area of Conservation.
 The harbour is of particular importance for wintering wildfowl and waders of which five species reach numbers which are internationally important.

 Villages

-Other villages in the parish include: Slipper, Lumley, Hermitage, Prinsted and part of Nutbourne.
+Other villages in the parish include: Slipper, Lumley, Hermitage, Thornham, Prinsted and part of Nutbourne.
+Thorney Island is in the Parish but administered by the MOD.
+St.Nicholas Church, Thorney comes under the St. Johns, Southbourne and Chichester Diocese.
+It is a Saxon church with a small cemetery.